What You Should Know: EEOC Leads the Way in Preventing Workplace Harassment

-- Charges filed with the EEOC alleging sexual harassment increased by more than 12 percent from fiscal year 2017.
+- Charges filed with the EEOC alleging sexual harassment increased by 13.6 percent from fiscal year 2017.

 - The EEOC recovered nearly $70 million for the victims of sexual harassment through administrative enforcement and litigation in FY 2018, up from $47.5 million in FY 2017.